Edu Bedia: Spain and Germany

-Born in Santander, Cantabria, Bedia was a product of his hometown club Racing de Santander's youth ranks, making his first-team (and La Liga) debut on 24 September 2008 by starting and playing the first half of a 2–0 away loss against Villarreal CF. In a season where the main squad eventually escaped relegation while still having to appear in the UEFA Cup, he managed to take part in a further 16 competitive games, scoring goals against FC Honka and Real Murcia, the former in European competition.
+Born in Santander, Cantabria, Bedia was a product of his hometown club Racing de Santander's youth ranks, making his first-team (and La Liga) debut on 24 September 2008 by starting and playing the first half of a 2–0 away loss against Villarreal CF. In a season where the main squad eventually escaped relegation while still having to appear in the UEFA Cup, he managed to take part in a further 16 competitive games, scoring goals against FC Honka and Real Murcia CF, the former in European competition.

 In January 2011, Bedia was loaned to UD Salamanca of the Segunda División, totalling 1,119 minutes during his five-month spell but suffering relegation.
 Subsequently, returned to Racing and the top flight, he met the same fate at the end of the campaign.

 Bedia continued in the second division the following years, with Hércules CF and FC Barcelona Atlètic.
 On 16 June 2014, both he and Barça B teammate Ilie Sánchez signed with TSV 1860 Munich of the German 2.
 Bundesliga.

 On 13 July 2015, Bedia signed a two-year deal with Real Oviedo, newly promoted to the second tier.
 On 19 January 2017, he moved to Real Zaragoza in the same league.